 1. KISS – Keep it seasonal stupid!

-Herbs and spices not only make your food more exciting, they also boost immune function.
+Herbs and spices not only make your food more exciting, but they also boost immune function.
 As the weather gets cooler, be generous with garlic and ginger in your recipes.
 Other powerful antiviral herbs that boost immunity, reduce inflammation and fight infections are astragalus, ashwagandha, oregano oil and olive leaf extract.
 Look for these supplements in your health store.

 It also pays to get your Vitamin D levels checked – it’s surprising how many people are low in this extremely important vitamin.
 A vitamin D supplement can significantly reduce the frequency of colds and flu.
 Other helpful supplements are a good quality multi-vitamin, CoQ10, quercetin with bromelain, Vitamin C, zinc (balanced with copper), chlorella and kelp.